 The original recipe is from Maida Heatter, but I got it from Katy G. who is pretty much the queen of pound cake recipes.
 Thanks Katy, Maida Heatter and Nabisco.
 And Nabisco, please keep making Halloween Oreos.
-For those of you now interested in an Oreo Bundt Cake, omit the Oreos and you’ll have a very good vanilla pound cake.
+For those of you not interested in putting Oreos in Maida Heatter’s Pound Cake, just omit them and follow the recipe as usual.

 2 3/4 cups (330g) all-purpose flour